Financial Aid Verification

-- Students selected for verification must submit all documents which are being requested.
+- Students selected for verification must submit all requested/required documents.
 This is typically a Verification Worksheet.
 When filling out any of the required forms, be sure to fill out all sections completely and sign the form.
-Parents must also sign the form if the student is dependent.
+Parents must also sign the form if the student is a dependent.

 Obtaining an IRS Tax Transcript